What about a Warranty?

 What are your thoughts on solar panels?

 I’m not installing solar… or wind generation.
 It’s a lot of fussing around for a few amps of current.
-It’s high-cost, and unreliable.
+It’s high-cost.
 It introduces maintenance issues and electrical failure.
-Solar trickle on a cloud-covered day holds no comparison to the substantial power output of a fuel-powered generator.
+Solar trickle on a cloud-covered day or dark night holds no comparison to the substantial power output of a fuel-powered generator.

 There are a number of widely available portable (flexible) solar options for charging computers or phones.
 Simply lay them up on the dash or outside and plug in.
 There is no reason to permanently mount this equipment; you don’t need it at all.
 Keep it modular, keep it simple.